ultralytics/ultralytics/docs/yolov5/pytorch_hub.md

-📚 This guide explains how to load YOLOv5 🚀 from PyTorch Hub https://pytorch.org/hub/ultralytics_yolov5.
+📚 This guide explains how to load YOLOv5 🚀 from PyTorch Hub  at [https://pytorch.org/hub/ultralytics_yolov5](https://pytorch.org/hub/ultralytics_yolov5).
 UPDATED 26 March 2023.

 ## Before You Start